kristianmandrup/generator-stenciljs/README.md

 The generator comes with the following sub-generators:

-- `component` to generate a fresh skeleton component
+- `element` to generate a fresh skeleton component in the current app

 The main `app` generator composes with the following (helper) generators: